-Awards include $300 cash prize and the Judith Rheiner Independent Spirit Award trophy for the festival winner; the Michelle Ann Farrell Award for Innovation ($100); $200 worth of special effects services from Herron Designs, a free film score for a future short film (under 15 minutes) from film composer Craig Dayton; cash prizes of $200 for the winner of each screening group and certificates for categories such as cinematography and acting.
+Awards include a $300 cash grand prize and the Judith Rheiner Independent Spirit Award trophy for the festival winner; the Michelle Ann Farrell Award for Innovation, and certificates for categories such as cinematography, directing and acting.
+More prizes for second and third place to be announced.
 A panel of judges will be responsible for naming the top films.

-There will be two screenings on September 22 & 23, 2016 at the Creative Alliance in Baltimore.
-Check out our list of teams for each screening night and visit the Creative Alliance web site or call 410-276-1651 for tickets.
+There will be one screening on Thursday, September 14, 2017 at the Creative Alliance in Baltimore.
+Call 410-276-1651 for tickets.
 Each team will receive three free tickets when they turn in their completed movie.
-We will try our best to accommodate a team’s screening night if they have a preference.
+We will announce all of the awards at the end of the screening!

 Some other film competitions are charging up to $175 per team; we are only asking a small fee to help us cover our expenses, prizes and time.
-Our 2016 team registration rates are the same as last year: $60 for early bird registration by July 13, $75 for regular registration by July 24 and $80 for late registration after July 24 and at the door.
+Our 2017 team registration rates are: $65 for early bird registration by July 16, $75 for regular registration by July 26 and $85 for late registration after July 26 and at the door.
 Each team will be entitled to three free tickets to the screening group of their choice.

 Stay tuned to learn about upcoming discounts associated with 29 Days Later.

 Films will be shown via a an HD projector.
 Preferred format is an exported HD file (if shot in HD): for example M2TS, M2T, M2V, MOV, MP4, AVC, AVI, WMV – whatever the best possible quality is.
-This should be burned on a data DVD.
+This should be submitted online via Dropbox or Google Drive to email@example.com.
+If you are unable to submit online, please burn on a data DVD.
 If you do not have a DVD burner, a flash drive is acceptable (preferably formatted to be read by a PC).
-We are also requesting a backup Blu-Ray disc or DVD for playback in case something goes wrong with the original file.
 Note: Media will not be returned.